 Why Everyone & Their Dog Wants an API

 For the last decade, APIs have gotten increasingly popular due to the rise of smartphones, and the Internet of Things adding things like smart watches and smart toasters has only sped things up.
-Any tech startup you can think of will have an API.
-Companies like Lyft, Instagram, and Postmates built APIs for their own web/mobile applications, then opened it up to other developers to make a bunch of money.
+Any tech startup you can think of will have them.
+Companies like Lyft, Instagram, and Postmates built them for their own web/mobile applications, then opened it up to other developers to make a bunch of money.

-Order a Lyft from your Apple Watch thanks to the Lyft API.
+Order a Lyft from your Apple Watch thanks to Lyft's API.

-Sell an item on your e-commerce store and have Postmates deliver it via the Postmates API.
+Sell an item on your e-commerce store and have Postmates deliver it via the Postmates'.